 - The Swordquest series from Atari for the Atari 2600.
 A total of four games were planned, but only three were released.
 Each game came with a comic book and the goal was to find five words which would qualify the player for the national tournament.
 These words were hidden in the comic book, and clues to their location were given by the cartridge for solving various puzzles.
 If the player found all five words, he was given a certificate of merit and his name was entered in the drawing for the tournament.
 The national tournament consisted of a handful of other finalists competing against each other in a special "tournament" version of the game.
 Those who won the tournaments could get really fantastic prizes of gold and jewels.
 Sounds like fun?
 It wasn't - the games were lousy and confusing and involved more of luck rather than skill.
 The entries on the Atari Protos page describes each game in detail, the contest, the prizes, and their problems:

-- Wolfenstein 3D had the "Aardwolf" contest organized by Apogee Software: by finding deep in a secret area a sign saying "Call Apogee Say Aardwolf", and following its instruction, the players could win a prize.
+- Wolfenstein 3-D had the "Aardwolf" contest organized by Apogee Software: by finding deep in a secret area a sign saying "Call Apogee Say Aardwolf" and following this instruction, players could win a prize.
 The contest was abandoned, however, since cheat programs popped up within days of the game's release, allowing anyone to see the sign without effort.

 - An In-Universe example is the Blue Star Bottlecaps in Fallout: New Vegas.
 Certain caps of Sunset Sarsaparilla have a blue star on the underside and if any one brings at least 50 of them, an old man named Festus will grant them a treasure.
 People have murdered for their bottle caps and so can the Courier.
-It turns out that the bottle caps were just a Pre-War promotional gimmick so Clark County (the county Las Vegas and neighboring cities are in) kids can come to the bottling plant for a fake deputy's badge.
-The Courier gets that, a made-up story about the company for kids, and a whole stockroom full of bottle caps (the real treasure as caps are used as currency).
+It turns out that the bottle caps were just a pre-war promotional gimmick so Clark County (the county Las Vegas and neighboring cities are in) kids can come to the bottling plant for a fake deputy's badge.
+The Courier gets that, a made-up story about the company for kids, a whole stockroom full of bottle caps (the real treasure as caps are used as currency after the nuclear holocaust), and a unique laser pistol from someone who got in there earlier and died.
 The The Legend of the Star is based on the Tootsie Pop urban legend, where kids would have to turn in 100 wrappers with young Native American shooting a star for a free Tootsie Pop.

 - Gold Rush, a contest devised by AOL and CBS, had participants correctly complete a series of tasks on AOL.coms Gold Rush hub in order to stockpile virtual gold bars.
 Many of these tasks consisted of pop culture trivia challenges.
 Clues to help solve each of the challenges were found in CBS Television programs and commercials, magazines, radio, song lyrics, and on AOL.
 In each round, the first three players to complete the challenges and collect 12 virtual gold bars were taken to a location somewhere in the United States where they will compete on-camera in a head-to-head, reality-style competition (the "Gold Competition") for a chance to win $100,000 in gold.
 In the Finale Round of Gold Rush, the 12 previous $100,000 winners return, joined by 6 new contestants, to vie for the $1 million grand prize.